 Pick and place frame machined brackets

 The design has tapped M5 mounting holes for the idler pulleys (Not included: 6 for passive, 9 for driven).
 Use a pulley like this one from Robotdigg.
-A bearing will also be required for the passive plate if you pick an option with a pulley kit.
 You will want to plan on spacing the idler pulleys referenced above about 6mm with M5 washers (1mm thick each) or a 6mm spacer.

 I have put together a reference assembly in fusion 360 so you can see how the plates and head mount together: http://a360.co/1UJXUzY

 Here are some drawings with dimensions (you do not need any CAD software to view them):